19 Royal Family Members You Need to Follow on Instagram

 HH Maharaja Sawai Padmanabh Singh of Jaipur

 His Highness is a member of the former ruling family of Jaipur State in present-day Rajasthan, India.
-The 20 year old notably took Reese Witherspoon and Ryan Phillippe's daughter Ava to the Bal des Debutantes in Paris last year.
+The 20-year-old notably took Reese Witherspoon and Ryan Phillippe's daughter Ava to the Bal des Debutantes in Paris last year.
 The royal's Instagram features pictures of him playing polo, accepting GQ India's award for Most Stylish Man of the Year 2018 and appearing on covers of magazines.

 Photo: